pagkly/Zed/Investopedia3/Nominated Advisor (NOMAD).md

 ## How a Nominated Advisor (NOMAD) Works

-The Alternative Investment Market (AIM) was established in 1995 by the London Stock Exchange to enable emerging growth companies to raise [capital](https://www.investopedia.com/terms/c/capital.asp).
+The Alternative Investment Market (AIM) was established in 1995 by the London Stock Exchange to enable emerging growth companies to raise [[capital]](https://www.investopedia.com/terms/c/capital.asp).
 The AIM is considered to be a submarket of the LSE.
 Well over 3,500 of such companies from around the world have taken advantage of the lower listing requirements offered by this alternative exchange.
 However, there is a rule that a company must retain the services of a NOMAD to help guide it through the AIM listing process.

 Companies must retain NOMAD services to help guide them through the AIM listing process.

 A NOMAD is a corporate finance advisor, usually a boutique investment bank, which conducts thorough due diligence for the suitability of an AIM applicant for the exchange.
-If satisfied with the company's [business model](https://www.investopedia.com/terms/b/businessmodel.asp), financial and operating track record, competence of executives and directors, and intended capital structure, the NOMAD will assist the company in its preparation and application for admission to the AIM.
+If satisfied with the company's [[business model]](https://www.investopedia.com/terms/b/businessmodel.asp), financial and operating track record, competence of executives and directors, and intended capital structure, the NOMAD will assist the company in its preparation and application for admission to the AIM.

 If the company and NOMAD are successful in their efforts, the NOMAD will continue to monitor its client—this is a requirement of the LSE.
 The NOMAD must act as the regulator, ensuring that the company complies with AIM rules at all times.
 The NOMAD also serves an ongoing role of providing advice on business operational or financial strategy.